curl/everything-curl/ftp/dirlist.md

     curl --list-only ftp://ftp.example.com/directory/

-NLST has its own quirks though, as some FTP servers list only actual *files* in their response to NLST; they do not include directories and symbolic links!
+NLST has its own quirks though, as some FTP servers list only actual *files* in their response to NLST; they do not include directories and symbolic links.